Use Cease and Desist Letters to Protect Your Rights

 Courts can order Amazon to freeze an entire Amazon account and hold sellers’ money.
 The Court can order, upon your request, that businesses like PayPal and banks freeze infringers’ Amazon accounts.
 They stay frozen until the court works through the issues.
 Amazon will follow whatever court order you obtain.
 Click for more information on our litigation services.

 Trademarks can easily be filed in other countries either directly or via World Intellectual Property Organization (WIPO).

-When filed, you can bring the weight of the hijacker’s local legal system down upon them, or at least frighten them into thinking that you’re going to sue where it will hurt them.
+When filed, you can bring the weight of the hijacker’s local legal system down upon them.
+Or, at least frighten them into thinking that you’re going to sue.
 If you have followed this law firm’s advice and filed for trademark protection where the major factories are located, you can also bring your case where it will frighten the counterfeiter / infringer the most.

-Countries around the world, specifically Vietnam, China, Thailand and India, have strengthened their IP laws and courts in a concerted effort to become the IP centers of their regions.
+Countries such as Vietnam, China, Thailand and India have strengthened their laws and courts in an effort to become the IP centers of their regions.
 Unlike the US, which has hundreds of years of court decisions that could affect your case, these foreign courts have newer laws.
 China, for example, didn’t codify its law until 2012.
 The laws in China are clear and relatively simple: whomever files to protect their rights first, owns the rights.